-Did you know that you lose about 100 hairs or more per day from your scalp?
+Did you know you lose about 100 hairs or more per day from your scalp?
 While most of the time hair is constantly growing, those who have male pattern hair loss have trouble regrowing hair.
-Laser therapy is an emerging technology that has been shown to regrow hair in trouble spots.
+Laser therapy is an emerging technology for hair restoration that’s proven to regrow hair in thinning spots.

-Our guide provides a look into how successful this laser therapy is to treat baldness, and whether it’s the right approach for your hair regrowth strategy.
+Our guide provides a look into how successful this laser hair growth treatment is to treat baldness, and whether it’s the right approach for your hair regrowth strategy.

-Laser hair therapy is also called red light therapy and cold laser therapy.
+Laser hair therapy is also called Low Level Light Therapy and PBM, low-intensity light therapy.
 The process irradiates photons in scalp tissue, resulting in photons being absorbed into weaker hair follicles and promoting hair growth.

 How Does Laser Hair Loss Therapy Work?

 LLLT is a non-surgical way to regrow hair by stimulating cell growth.
-The procedure uses particle wavelengths that penetrate the scalp to reach your hair follicles, vitalize your cells and stimulates hair growth.
+The procedure uses particle wavelengths that penetrate the scalp to reach your hair follicles, vitalize your cells, and stimulate hair growth.

 Types of Laser Hair Therapy Devices